emmanouil/SWAPUGC/README.md

 ### UGC recorder (video + sensors)

-A compatible UGC recorder Android application that can be used, is available [here](https://github.com/emmanouil/Spatiotemporal-Navigation-Recorder)
+A compatible UGC recorder Android application that can be used, is [Spatiotemporal Navigation Recorder](git.io/SNR)

 ### Generate DASH-compatible Segmented Video Files